 Build a garden not a bunker

-Justin Russell looks for food that will provide resilience, nourishment and productivity in a changing world.
+How a well-loved edible garden can provide resilience, nourishment and productivity in a changing world.
+Just plant these foods.

 When it was suggested I write an article under the title ‘survival foods’, I immediately conjured up an image of an underground bunker stacked floor to ceiling with provisions: tinned food, dehydrated meals, grain and nut-filled storage bins and nutrient-dense muesli bars.